kylebarron/stata-exec/README.md

 ### Troubleshooting and Known Issues
 - _Do entire file_ doesn't run the last line of the do file.
   - Stata needs there to be a _newline_ character following the last line of text.
 Add an empty line to the end of the file and it'll work.
-- Stata's console doesn't accept comment characters like `//`, `///`, and `/* */`.
-This package thus must remove comments before running the code, but currently also removes those characters from strings.
-Hence you might find weird behavior if you have such characters in a string.